 https://blogs.nasa.gov/voyager/2024/10/28/after-pause-nasas-voyager-1-communicating-with-mission-team/

-A team at NASA's Jet Propulsion Laboratory (JPL) manages Voyager 1's communications via the Deep Space Network .
+Voyager 1 is managed by a team at the Jet Propulsion Laboratory (JPL), which is involved in the research, development and operation of NASA's unmanned spacecraft, via the Deep Space Network .
 Because Voyager 1 is located about 24 billion km from Earth, it takes about 23 hours for the JPL team to send a command, and another 23 hours for Voyager 1 to receive the command, transmit the engineering data, and then return the data to Earth.

 Below is a 3D model of Voyager that can be moved and viewed from all angles on NASA's official Voyager page .